Rigg Design 2025 Masthead - boxCrop

 19 Sep 25 – 1 Feb 26, free entry

-Selected from across Australia, the 2025 finalists include
+Selected from across Australia, the 2025 finalists include:

-About Rigg Design Prize
+The Rigg Design Prize:

 The Rigg Design Prize is generously supported by the Cecily & Colin Rigg Bequest, managed by Equity Trustees.